 That Simon never made changes to he and Shirley’s plans as was considered for a number of reasons, primarily as he did not feel right about changing what he and Shirley decided together.

+The time is not right now considering we have other upcoming hearings including the objection to accountings provided by Teshcer and Spallina and the beginning process of verifying assets.
+And the estate needs to inforce its rights and sanctions to get the money back paid in legal fees etc..

+Also should not be closed until damages can be ascertained and repaid back to the estate.
+How much has Ted paid to his attorneys including the original forgers and frauders!
+How much did they bill to reopen the estate they frauded on this court?
+Fuckers fuckers fuckers.

-Wherefore, Eliot prays that this Court compel the fiduciaries of both the Simon and Shirley Estate and Trusts to provide monies for Eliot and his children to retain and pay counsel to protect their interests from further harms within a reasonable legal rate equal to the rates they have been billing the Estates and Trusts for to act as Theodore’s counsel, as this would seem fair.
+Wherefore, Eliot prays that this Court compel the fiduciaries of both the Simon and Shirley Estate and Trusts to provide accountings and monies for Eliot and his children to retain and pay counsel to protect their interests from further harms within a reasonable legal rate equal to the rates they have been billing the Estates and Trusts for to act as Theodore’s counsel, as this would seem fair.
 Perhaps a request from Your Honor compelling their billing records and details will prove more fruitful than the beneficiaries attempts that have been ignored for two years so that these fees they are charging can be ascertained and allowed for Eliot and his children.

 Eliot Bernstein, Pro Se, Individually and as legal guardian on behalf of his minor three children.